butter9scotch/RISCVBusiness/source_code/caches/l1/uvm-tb/readme.md

 - Need to drive byte_en to memory, at least full word (4'b1000)
 - evicting the right data but wrong address

-## TODO
-- [ ] figure out how to deal with compulsory miss to Memory BFM.
-What value should we predict?
-  - [ ] how to randomize what values we have in default memory and still predict
-- [ ] add a random seed option for random generator
-- [ ] env - config
-  - [ ] shared variables between objects
-- [ ] figure out how to deal with writes/reads to words brought in from separate word in block r/w miss
-  - [ ] global memory?
-- [ ] test a byte address (lower bits non-zero) with the byte enable not matching

 ## Responsibilities:
 - CPU Agent